aws-samples/eks-cluster-upgrades-workshop/website/docs/09-rollout-nodes-with-karpenter/02_rollout_karpenter_nodes.md

   - 01-pdb-sample-app.yaml
 ```

-> Now flux will watch the newly PDB created file.
+> Now Flux will watch the newly PDB created file.

 Commit and push the changes to the repository: